 Does your child love dinosaurs?
-These DIY dino discovery bath bombs were inspired by Dino Dana and sponsored by Amazon.
+Learn how to make DIY dino discovery bath bombs with a toy surprise.
 They’re fun for moms to make and kids to bathe with!

 My 7-year old daughter has become really interested in dinosaurs lately.
 We’ve been watching a lot of YouTube videos about dinosaurs and browsing through books at the library.

-After bath time, you can sit down together and watch an episode of Dino Dana or learn about the dinosaur they excavated from their bath bomb.
+After bath time, you can sit down together and learn about the dinosaur they excavated from their bath bomb.
 It’s a great way to make learning fun!

 You’ll get 6-8 bath bombs from this recipe using these bath bomb molds.
 However, you can make them in just about anything you’d like.